dhiihd/Classic-Models-Java-EE-8-App/README.md

 Run the "Database Scripts\classic-models.sql" database script against your RDBMS

-In this architecture, your business logic,business assets and IT infrastructure completely shielded to web
+In this architecture, your business logic,business assets and IT infrastructure of any domain completely shielded to web